- What is a "Letter of Allegation?"

 The university reserves the right to notify parents:

 - The student is placed on either university or residence hall probation.
 This places the student on notice that any additional offense may effect either his/her ability to attend the university or live on campus.

 - The resulting sanction(s) affects the student’s ability to live on campus or attend the university (e.g., housing removal/relocation, suspension, or expulsion).

 Because not all cases result in this level of sanctioning, parents will not automatically be notified when their student becomes involved in the conduct process.
-However, if parents would like information regarding their student’s disciplinary history or status at the university from the OSCCR, they can request that their son/daughter sign a waiver of confidentiality allowing the OSCCR to release that information.
-These waivers are available at the OSCCR at Centennial Forum Student Union, Room 112, or by phone at 773.508.8890.
-In most cases, The Family Educational Rights and Privacy Act (FERPA) protects students’ disciplinary records as confidential educational records.
+However, if parents would like information regarding their student’s disciplinary history or status at the university from the OSCCR, they can request that their son/daughter grant the OSCCR written permission allowing the OSCCR to release that information.
+Please contact the OSCCR for more information at 773-508-8890.

 - Who can learn about my disciplinary/conduct history?

-Only you, people you give permission to through a Confidentiality Waiver, and those with a legitimate educational need to know have access to your disciplinary file.
+Only (1) you, (2) people you give permission to through a Confidentiality Waiver, and (3) those with a legitimate educational need-to-know have access to your disciplinary file.

 - I scheduled my appointment, what happens next?

 You will meet with your assigned hearing officer or board and they will decide if you are or are not responsible for the alleged violations.
 If you are found responsible, the hearing officer/board will assign sanctions.

 Our system is designed to be educational -- not a mini-courtroom -- therefore lawyers are not needed.
 Students are expected to speak for themselves, but they are able to have an advisor present for support.